dianakao/dianakao/README.md

 Hi, I'm [Diana Kao](https://dianakao.com/), a passionate UX Product Designer and Project Manager in New York.
 My passion for product design lies with dreaming up ideas and making them come true with elegant and user-friendly interfaces.
 I take great care in researching the user stories, constructing information architecture, and creating delightful interfaces in the products I build.

 I am also an open-source enthusiast and maintainer.
-I've learned so much from the open-source community and I love how collaboration and knowledge sharing occurs through open-source.
+I've learned so much from the open-source community and I love collaboration and knowledge sharing.

 <img align="right" alt="Diana's Illustration" src="https://user-images.githubusercontent.com/14967456/112775373-b7a44180-900a-11eb-8fce-fa5d2baaf31d.png" />